 Face it Folks, You Cannot Please Everyone

-When I first began seriously writing back in 1995, I wish I had adopted what I like to refer to as the constant editing technique at the time.
-But back then I was yet to be published.
+You Cannot Please Everyone: When I first began seriously writing back in 1995, I wish I had adopted what I like to refer to as the constant editing technique at the time.
+But since then, I was yet to be published.

-I finally decided to adopt the technique last year while writing my last eBook novella The Forgotten Age.
+I finally decided to adopt the technique last year while writing my last eBook novella, The Forgotten Age.
 I’m glad I did.
-Apart from reducing the errors to an absolute minimum, bearing in mind that no book is ever totally error free, it also ensures that the darned Goodreads and Amazon trolls, plus the odd one or two individuals who just love to find fault, tend to refrain from voicing their opinion in the form of a one star review on either site.
+Apart from reducing the errors to an absolute minimum, bearing in mind that no book is ever totally error-free, it also ensures that the darned Goodreads and Amazon trolls, plus the odd one or two individuals who love to find fault, tend to refrain from voicing their opinion in the form of a one-star review on either site.

 But no matter how meticulous your approach may be, you have to be prepared for those people who absolutely hate your work.
 In Forgotten’s case, one individual posted the following on the United Kingdom’s Amazon site:

 “Perhaps one of THE worst books in the history of literature…..this history or any other!
 I WANT MY MONEY BACK!
-Any egyptian national would be offended by this book and any person of average or above intellect (clearly not the author) would be offended by this book.
-Even within the realms of fantasy this “work” would NOT be considered worthy or considered at all.
+Any Egyptian national would be offended by this book, and any person of average or above intellect (clearly not the author) would be offended by this book.
+Even within the realms of fantasy, this “work” would NOT be considered worthy or considered at all.
 Perhaps it should come with a clearly stated warning that readers beware of impending rubbish upon purchase?
-Have i already said I WANT MY MONEY BACK!?
-And while we are doing that please can i have all reference of this book cleansed from my memory?
-I will even put thought to financial contribution to the author never self-publishing any future “works” as clearly this would benefit mankind’s future.”
+Have I already said I WANT MY MONEY BACK!?
+And while we are doing that, please can I have all references of this book cleansed from my memory?
+I will even put thought to a financial contribution to the author never self-publishing any future “works” as clearly this would benefit humankind’s future.”

-Did you see his obvious errors – lack of a capital letter E in Egyptian and a lower case I, plus the totally incorrect use of block capital letters, not to mention the way he drew attention to the words work and works?
-Face it folks, you cannot please everyone, no matter how hard you try.
+Did you see his obvious errors – lack of a capital letter E in Egyptian and a lower case I, plus the totally incorrect use of block capital letters, not to mention how he drew attention to the word’s work and works?
+Face it, folks, you cannot please everyone, no matter how hard you try.

-You can go take a look at his review for yourselves if you go to my UK Amazon author page and click on Forgotten’s cover.
+You can take a look at his review for yourself if you go to my UK Amazon author page and click on Forgotten’s cover.
 The above example clearly demonstrates why Amazon and its satellite site Goodreads, should never allow ordinary individuals to review any book, now or in the future.
-Fortunately the positive reviews far exceed his and those of a couple of other disgruntled individuals.
+Fortunately, the positive reviews far exceed his and those of a couple of other disgruntled individuals.

-Returning to the main thrust of this post about adopting the constant editing technique, It would not suit most writers as it drastically slows down the whole writing process, particularly the prolific in our ranks.
-By using it you can forget about any form of daily word count target, something that many new and seasoned writers think is the be all and end all to get that next book out there into book land.
+Returning to this post’s main thrust about adopting the constant editing technique, It would not suit most writers as it drastically slows down the whole writing process, particularly the prolific in our ranks.
+By using it, you can forget about any form of daily word count target, something that many new and seasoned writers think is the be-all and end-all to getting that next book out there into book land.